VirgilBI/customer-docs-hatchify/documentation.md

 7. SQOs: A deal is considered a "Sales Qualified Opportunity" (SQO) if it has entered the deal_stage with value '145109412'.
 8. Timestamps: Timestamps in the database are stored in ISO 8601 format with timezone offset.
 8. Demos booked: A demo has been booked when a deal reaches stage '1659f86b-3eaf-4ad2-add7-eab19c98d593'.
-9. Timestamps: Timestamps in the database are stored in ISO 8601 format with timezone offset.